 Although our current work focuses on these themes, the group is open to all interested staff and research students engaged in or planning to undertake higher education research studies or projects.

-Events and seminars at the Higher Education Research Group
+Events and seminars from the Higher Education Research Group

 Latest news from the Higher Education and Research Group